-Whether or not the state information comes from a svstate.save() in this session or was read from a file, we only have to make a minor change to init() in order to use that information to initialize the system:
+Whether or not the state information comes from a systate.save() in this session or was read from a file, we only have to make a minor change to init() in order to use that information to initialize the system.

 '''

 proc init() {

 finitialize(v_init)

 svstate.restore()

 t = 0 // t is one of the "states"

 if (cvode.active()) {

 cvode.re_init()

 } else {

 fcurrent()

 }

 frecord_init()

 }

-'''
+This might be called a "groundhog day initialization," after the movie in which the protagonist awakened to the same day over and over again.